 Hmmmm, there seems to be a pattern here.
 In each case, my children have overcome the supposed “missed opportunity” and have not been significantly hindered by not having these experiences at the public school.
 How crazy is that?

 Oh yea, and let’s not forget these other missed opportunities because we homeschool high school:

 5. Opportunities to purchase drugs or drink alcohol

 I used to work with a 19-year old who had just graduated from our local high school.
 I asked her how prevalent the drugs and alcohol were.
 She said it was everywhere, every day.

 6. Opportunities to have innappropriate conversations regarding sex

 I remember the conversations I used to have when I was in high school, over 30 years ago.
 There is no doubt they are much more graphic now.
 Kids WILL talk about this stuff – even our own goody-two-shoes, morally upright, Christian ones.
 Is it just a matter of picking the right friends?
 That probably helps a little.
 But I’m thinking most parents would be surprised by what their children are talking about each and every day.

 7. Opportunities to be taught via government-mandated sex ed and the Common Core

 I’m sorry to offend anyone, but I really do not believe the government knows better than I do what (and how) my child should learn about sex.
 And I also am not a fan of the Common Core.
-Whoever said “It takes a village” must have had parents who didn’t care.
+“It takes a village” isn’t valid about these things, in my opinion.
 I firmly believe that ordinary, loving parents, such as little ol’ me, can teach children better than whatever the government prescribes.